-Working with a leading provider of lead paint testing in Los Angeles means you will be partnering with some of the most experienced environmental testing companies in the LA area.
+Working with a leading provider of lead paint testing in Los Angeles means you will be partnering with some of the most experienced Los Angeles environmental testing companies.
 They will conduct thorough testing to ensure that no potential contamination is missed, and they can also recommend an abatement or removal plan for the homeowner, to ensure they can keep their home as safe as possible during the process.
 Here’s more information about lead paint removal in Los Angeles.

 Older homes built before 1978 should need to be tested for lead.
 Before 1978, the government did not regulate the use of lead in paint.
 While many homes may have paint that contains lead, it is when the paint starts to chip and these particles are inhaled in the form of lead dust, that is of concern.
 If you are planning to remodel or young children will be residing in the home, it is important to consider testing for lead.
 According to the EPA, children exposed to lead-based paint can absorb these toxins more rapidly and are at risk for slow growth, hearing problems, hyperactivity, headaches or possible brain and nervous system problems.